VLBI astrometry of radio stars to link radio and optical celestial reference frames - II. 11 radio stars: Data reduction

 \subsubsection{FF Aqr}

-FF Aqr has a slightly variable flux (fluxes mentioned here denote peak flux densities, same below).
+FF Aqr has a slightly variable flux (the measured values for the point-like radio stars are the peak flux density $S_{\mathrm{peak}}$, same below).
 There is one epoch (BZ103A2) where sMV gives a lower SNR than PR.
 One of the calibrators, J2156-0333, shows a slight jet-like structure, but it does not introduce significant spurious phases into the residual phase time series.
 Here, ``spurious phase'' refers to an evident phase inconsistency between this calibrator and the others on some or all baselines (same definition used below).
 Self-calibrated images of J2156-0333 and other calibrators with notable structures are shown in Appendix \ref{app:structure}.